 The data analysis of motor vehicle contacts to the census data relevant to the number of "households" in Meadows Place who indicated, in the 2010 census, that they had access to vehicles, produced interesting findings.
-Specifically, the percentage of individuals of Hispanic descent that came in contact with the police was higher than the percentage of Hispanic households in Meadows Place that claimed, in the 2010 census, to have access to vehicles.
-With respect to Caucasians and Asians, a lower percentage of contacts were detected.
-That is, the percentage of Caucasian and Asian drivers that came in contact with the police in 2015 was lower than the percentage of Caucasian and Asian households in Meadows Place with access to vehicles.
+Specifically, the percentage of Hispanics that came in contact with the police was higher than the percentage of Hispanic households in Meadows Place that claimed, in the 2010 census, to have access to vehicles.
+With respect to Whites and Asians, a lower percentage of contacts were detected.
+That is, the percentage of Whites and Asian drivers that came in contact with the police in 2018 was the lower than the percentage of White and Asian households in Meadows Place with access to vehicles.